ScientificComputingCWI/ScientificComputingCWI.github.io/index.md

 The Scientific Computing group at CWI develops efficient mathematical methods to simulate and predict real-world phenomena with inherent uncertainties.
 Our two main research themes are **scientific machine learning** and **uncertainty quantification**, and the topics within these themes are neural ODEs, closure models for turbulence, reduced-order models, discretization techniques, stochastic parameterizations, generative models, data assimilation.

 Our official CWI page with general information can be found [here](https://www.cwi.nl/en/groups/scientific-computing/).
 On the current page, you can find more detailed information such as the software that we develop in the group and other useful information such as the material used in the [semester programmes](https://github.com/ScientificComputingCWI) that we organize, in particular the [SciML](https://github.com/ScientificComputingCWI/SemesterProgramme-SciML) and [UQ](https://github.com/ScientificComputingCWI/SemesterProgramme-UQ) semester programmes.
-Note the upcoming semester programme 2025 on [Synergies in numerical linear algebra and machine learning](https://www.cwi.nl/en/education/semester-programmes/cwi-research-semester-programs/synergies-in-numerical-linear-algebra-and-machine-learning/)!
+Note the recent semester programme 2025 on [Synergies in numerical linear algebra and machine learning](https://www.cwi.nl/en/education/semester-programmes/cwi-research-semester-programs/synergies-in-numerical-linear-algebra-and-machine-learning/)!

 Please check our [GitHub page](https://github.com/ScientificComputingCWI) with group repositories and our [software page](/software).